andiigonzalez/Power_Outage_Analysis/README.md

 For the Fairness Analysis we focused on analyzing outages occurring in rural areas and outages occurring in urban areas.
 Group X is: ⁠ `URBAN_DENSITY_NORMALIZED` ⁠ outages, focusing on the datapoints where the density is higher than the median of the `URBAN_DENSITY_NORMALIZED` column.
 Group Y is: ⁠ `URBAN_DENSITY_NORMALIZED` ⁠ outages, focusing on the data points that are samller than the median `URBAN_DENSITY_NORMALIZED` column as urban density and rural density are inversely related.

 As an evaluation metric we focussed on analyzing precision, which measures the proportion of true positive predictions out of all positive predictions made by the model.
+We also focused on analyzing the recall of the model which measures how well the model identifies all positive instances of the datapoints.
-We also created classifiation reports for both variables to do an in depth analysis of the precision of the models, getting necessary metrics like the precision and f1 scores.
+We also created classifiation reports for both variables and both analysis to do an in depth analysis of how accurate the final model is, getting necessary metrics like the precision, recall and f1 scores.
 <p></p>
 <p></p>